 How is hypothyroidism treated during pregnancy?

-Once hypothyroidism is diagnosed, thyroid hormone replacement therapy may be used to treat the mother.
+Thyroid hormone replacement is used to treat the mother.
 Dosage of thyroid hormone replacement therapy is based on the individual's levels of thyroid hormones.
+Thyroid hormone levels may change during pregnancy.
+And, the thyroid replacement dosing may also change.
+Thyroid hormone levels need to be checked every 4 weeks during the first half of pregnancy.
 The treatment is safe and essential to both mother and fetus.
-When the fetus is born, routine newborn screening includes a test of thyroid hormone levels.
+Routine screening for all newborns includes a test of thyroid hormone levels.